Director, Virginia Department of Juvenile Justice

 For a decade Peter Johnson has been part of a community of people exploring caves previously unknown to humans.
 In an age where exploration is supposedly done and the world is all measured, examined and categorized cavers continue to cast light onto the unknown.

 Since a meeting in an Arlington, VA rec center, Pete has explored, mapped, and documented the subterranean world from the hills of Appalachia to the walls of the Grand Canyon.
 In 2014 he was a member of a team that discovered the deepest cave in the Unites States in the Bob Marshall Wilderness of Montana.
 His current focus is a return expedition next summer.

 He lives in Denver, CO and can usually be found drinking Genmaicha tea.

-Abigail is a fourth-year Ph.D. student at the Curry School of Education, where her research focuses on preparing teachers to support culturally, linguistically, and socioeconomically diverse students to attain positive academic and social outcomes.
+Abigail is a fourth-year Ph.D.
+Candidate at the Curry School of Education, where her research focuses on preparing teachers to support culturally, linguistically, and socioeconomically diverse students to attain positive academic and social outcomes.
 Her research agenda also includes the positive development of adolescent girls of color and educational opportunities for girls in Ghana, her birth country.

 This year, she produced the documentary “Black Girlhood: Access and Assets” with a group of adolescent Black girls from the Charlottesville community that focused on female education, opportunities, perceptions, and attitudes.
 The documentary was shown at UVA’s Global History of Black Girlhood Conference in March 2017.